Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 First, check the official specs to ensure your chair can lean back.

-Your desk chair tilt lock may be stuck in an upright position.
+Your desk chair tilt lock may be stuck in an upright arrangement.
 Pull out the height adjustment lever to ensure your chair can lean back and forward.

 You can also loosen the tilt tension knob to make the desk chair lean back more.
 Press into the backrest while doing this to create a bigger recline.